Bavaria’s Prime Minister: Söder-Aus at ZDF | politics

 The council has twelve members.
 Eight are elected by the second supervisory body, the Television Council.
 These eight members may neither be part of a government nor a member of the Bundestag or state parliaments.
 There are also four representatives from the federal states.

 In Bavaria, a new state parliament will be elected at the beginning of October.
-Söder will be there again.
+Söder will be there once more.
 According to the ZDF committee office, he had been a member of the board of directors since February 2019.
 At that time he succeeded Horst Seehofer (CSU).
 Söder was reappointed by the country heads in 2020 for the current term of office.
 According to the ZDF state contract, a term of office lasts five years, but you can also resign from office early.

 Leave a Comment